fruitsamples/TheElements/Readme.txt

 ================================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.9
+  - Changed the target setting's "Code Signing Identity" to the proper value.

 Version 1.8
   - Upgraded for 3.0 SDK due to deprecated APIs; in "cellForRowAtIndexPath" it now uses UITableViewCell's initWithStyle.